Dealing with Workplace Misconduct in 2023

 - Employers must identify signs of misconduct, investigate thoroughly, document evidence accordingly and implement disciplinary action as necessary.

-- Preventative measures such as employee/supervisor check-ins, anonymous reporting systems and leadership training should be implemented to ensure a secure work environment.
+- Preventative measures such as employee/supervisor check-ins, anonymous reporting systems and leadership training should be implemented.

 Employee misconduct is a deliberate violation of a written or implied employee policy, often constituting an illegal or hazardous activity or safety breach.
 When employee misconduct occurs, it can be categorised into general and serious/gross misconduct, each carrying different consequences and requiring different approaches to resolution.